Elleined/file-server-api/README.md

 1. Run the local project
     - Supply the right environment variable in deployment/dev/.env first!
     - Add it to IDE environment variables
+    - Make sure uploadPath has 700 permissions or rwx------

 ## prod
 1. Run the project
    - Supply the right environment variable in deployment/prod/.env first!
+   - Make sure uploadPath has 700 permissions or rwx------
    - Run these command
 ```
 docker compose up -d
 ```